asoltesz/solakube/docs/certificate-management.md

 # Wildcard certificate (cluster-level, CloudFlare dns01)

-SolaKube supports getting a wildcard certificate for your cluster so that there is no need to request separate certificate for each and every service.
-All services will use the same wildcard certificate.
+SolaKube supports getting a wildcard certificate for your cluster automatically, so that there is no need to request separate certificate for each and every service.
+All services may use the same wildcard certificate.

 In this case, all services are named to be under the scope of the wildcard certificate.
 Say, the wildcard certificate is for *.example.com, a service may be accessible on pgadmin.example.com.

+Naturally, you can still supply your own certificate for select services if you want to, or use the http01 issuer to get a dedicated certificate for the service.

+Currently, only CloudFlare is supported directly for the necessary dns01 challenge.
+You may patch/modify the descriptors freely for your own DNS provider (it needs to be supported by Cert-Manager as well).
+Review the relevant Cert-Manager docs to customize the deployment descriptors according to your own DNS provider and see cloudflare-issuer.yaml and cluster-certificate.yaml as examples.

 To enable the use of the cluster/wildcard certificate mechanism:
 - set the CLUSTER_FQN [variable](variables.md) (e.g.: example.com or cloud.example.com)
 - set the LETS_ENCRYPT_DEPLOY_WC_CERT [variable](variables.md) to "Y"

 An advantage of this method is that Let's Encrypt limits are much-much harder to exhaust even in the experimentation period.
-One, single certificate is requested when the cluster is provisioned.
+A single certificate is requested when the cluster is provisioned.

-IMORTANT: Currently, only CloudFlare is supported directly for the necessary dns01 challenge.
-You may patch/modify the descriptors freely for your own DNS provider (it needs to be supported by Cert-Manager as well)

 NOTE: It is possible to use several wildcard certificates in parallel but SolaKube doesn't have built-in support for it.
 See the scripts and environment variables how you can manually deal with this.